POSYDON-code/POSYDON/docs/_source/components-overview/pop_syn/binary_population.rst

   print(population.number_of_binaries)

-On initialisation, the ``BinaryPopulation`` class will initialise the following attributes:
+On initialization, the ``BinaryPopulation`` class will initialize the following attributes:

 .. list-table:: Core Attributes
    :widths: 30 70